What we will cover

-Today’s business owners and marketing teams have to strike a fine balance by allocating resources to both owned and paid media and measuring the effects on their bottom line.
+Today’s business owners and marketing teams have to strike a fine balance by allocating resources to owned earned and paid media and measure the effects on their bottom line.

 Businesses owning media is a very new concept.
 With the exception of perhaps a local newsletter and the occasional bit of free PR, the pre-internet wilderness gave little scope for companies – especially small ones – to communicate their brands.